lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     configuration.propertyBag.myCustomProperties.add('key': 'value')
     ```

-    You can provide initial content for `propertyBag` in the connector configuration via `configurationProperties.customConfiguration` when you [configure your scripted connector over REST](https://backstage.forgerock.com/docs/idcloud/latest/solution-scripted-rest-connector.html).
+    You can provide initial content for `propertyBag` in the connector configuration via "configurationProperties.customConfiguration" when you [configure your scripted connector over REST](https://backstage.forgerock.com/docs/idcloud/latest/solution-scripted-rest-connector.html).

     See the [Connector Configuration > Custom (Sensitive) Configuration](#developing-connector-configuration-custom-configuration) for additional details.

-###  <a id="developing-connector-configuration" name="developing-connector-configuration"></a>Connector Configuration
+##  <a id="developing-connector-configuration" name="developing-connector-configuration"></a>Connector Configuration

 [Back to Contents](#contents)